Tuesday August 24 through Wednesday September 15

 Virtual Career Fair Prep Sessions

 Virtual career fairs allow employers and students to meet in virtual environments like video chat rooms or voice calls.
-UMSL Career Services will be working with Career Fair Plus to host the UMSL Spring Virtual Career Fair on March 12, 2021.
+UMSL Career Services will be working with Career Fair Plus to host the UMSL Fall 2021 Virtual Internship & Job Fair on Friday, September 17, 2021.
 Don’t wait to prepare for the fair!
 This 30 minute Zoom session will help you learn more about the Career Fair Plus app and how to successfully navigate a virtual career fair.
 Click on one of the above dates to register.
 A Zoom link will be emailed to you the day before your session.

 Virtual Career fair prep